foongminwong/ibm-watson-projects/Databases and SQL for Data Science/README.md

 * WHERE Clause - to restrict the Result Set
 * WHERE clause requires a predicate
 * Predicate - is conditioned evaluates to true, false or unknown, used in search condition

+## COUNT, DISTINCT, LIMIT (expressions used with SELECT statements)

+## INSERT Statement
+* Populate with /insert data
+* A single INSERT statement can be used to inset 1 or multiple rows in a table

+## UPDATE and DELETE Statements